 Anchor Chain Snubbing Guide

-Chain Snubbers are essential for taking the strain off your windlass and providing additional shock load absorption.
+Chain Snubbers are essential for taking the strain off your windlass and providing additional shock load absorption while at anchor on an all-chain rode.

-There are multiple options for snubbing solutions - stainless steel chain hooks, grippers and grabs with or without a nylon tail or twin tails (V bridle) – select 3 Strand for single strops or Anchorplait for bridles.
+There are multiple options for snubbing solutions - stainless steel chain hooks, grippers and grabs with or without a nylon tail or twin tails (V bridle) – select Three-Strand or Anchorplait for single strops or Anchorplait for V-bridles.

-Single line strops can be used over the bow roller, twin strop lines (V shaped bridles) are ideal for use with handed deck fairleads and mooring cleats.
+Single-line strops can be used over the bow roller or, as a temporary solution, offset via the forward mooring fairlead.
+Twin strop lines (V-shaped bridles) are ideal for leading through handed deck fairleads and mooring cleats.

 Deployment:

-Once the desired length of chain has been paid out, secure the end of the strop to a cleat and attach the hook/gripper/grab to the chain with slack in the line.
+Once the desired length of chain has been paid out, secure the end of the snubbing line or bridle on deck and attach the hook/gripper/grab to the chain with slack in the line.

-Ease off enough chain so that the strop is taking the load and remember to allow for the rope to stretch.
+Ease off enough chain so that the strop is taking the load.
+Remember to allow for the rope to stretch.

 Rope Fibre Selection:

 LIROS Nylon will stretch approximately 20% at the breaking point.
-There is no material difference in elasticity between 3 strand and Anchorplait construction.
-The aim is for the strop to take the strain.
+There is no material difference in elasticity between Three-Strand and Anchorplait construction.
+The aim is for the rope to take the strain.

-The chain should be secured to a cleat or post if practicable or by means of a stopper, safety rope just in case the strop fails.
+The chain should be secured to a cleat or post if practicable or in a Chain Stopper just in case the snubbing line or the snubbing bridle fails.
 The windlass should only be the strongpoint of last resort.

-Choose a strop diameter roughly equal to your bower anchor warp size.
+Choose a rope diameter comparable to your bower anchor warp size.

-Bear in mind that an oversize nylon strop will not stretch as much as the correct size.
+Remember that an oversized nylon line will not stretch as much as the correct size.

 A slightly undersized nylon line will provide more shock absorption but may ultimately prove sacrificial.